provisions-group/config-sync-php/README.md

 ## Options

-There are two options that can be specified:
+There are four options that can be specified:

 ```
 --backend=vault : The backend to use for config values